nirajp82/AWS/Lambda.md

   So that means customer charge based on the allocated memory and the amount of the execution time the function finished.
 AWS Lambda's entire infrastructure layer is managed by AWS.

+# AWS Billing
+ We only pay for the compute time and there is no charge when your code is not running.
+Lambda Billing is based on used memory.
+The number of requests and the execution duration rounded up the nearest 100 millisecond.

 References:
 https://www.udemy.com/course/aws-serverless-microservices-lambda-eventbridge-sqs-apigateway/?utm_source=adwords&utm_medium=udemyads&utm_campaign=LongTail_la.EN_cc.US&utm_content=deal4584&utm_term=_._ag_81829991707_._ad_532193842025_._kw__._de_c_._dm__._pl__._ti_dsa-1007766171312_._li_9002065_._pd__._&matchtype=&gclid=EAIaIQobChMI1JyJ5-nW_gIV2pDVCh0TxQhOEAAYAiAAEgJmfvD_BwE